brickcap/openresty_examples/book.md

 **The body of the response**

 Unlike response headers and response status there is no prepping stage for the response body.That is there is no `ngx.res.body()` method where you can set the body before sending the response.
-Openresty instead offeres two methods in `ngx.say()` and `ngx.print()` any argument to the methods will be joined and sent as the res body.
-It is also important to note that calling any one of these methods means that the response will be sent back to the clinet.
-So the response headers and the response status that you have prepared up to this point will be sent back to the client.
+Openresty instead offers two methods in `ngx.say()` and `ngx.print()` any argument to the methods will be joined and sent as the res body.
+It is also important to note that calling any one of these methods means that the response will be sent back to the client.
+So the response headers and the response status that you have prepared up to this point will be sent back to the client once you call print() or say().

 ```
 ngx.print("Hello world") --sends  Hello world
 ngx.say("Hello world") -- sends Hello world/n that is the body appended with a newline
-ngx.say(cjson.encode({a=1,b=2})) -- you can also send json in the repsonse body
+ngx.say(cjson.encode({a=1,b=2})) -- you can also send json in the response body

 ```